AI has grown beyond human knowledge, says Google's DeepMind unit

 Silver further discussed these ideas in a recent DeepMind podcast, highlighting the potential and challenges of moving AI into the era of experience.

-AI surpassing human knowledge is wild!
+It's wild how AI is outpacing human knowledge!
 DeepMind's push for experiential learning sounds like sci-fi coming to life.
-Can't wait to see how this reshapes tech! 🚀
+Can't wait to see where this takes us, but I hope they keep ethics in check! 😎